dschep/box/README.md

 that name to decide what to install.

 ### Quick install
-This is what the quick install runs if non-root.
-Remove `-K` if run as root.
+This is what the quick install runs.
 ```
-ansible-playbook -i $HOSTNAME, -K site.yml
+ansible-playbook -i $HOSTNAME, site.yml
 ```

 ### Install Secrets
 This installs any secrets that are encrypted with ansible-vault
 ```
-ansible-playbook -i $HOSTNAME, -K --ask-vault-pass secrets.yml
+ansible-playbook -i $HOSTNAME, --ask-vault-pass secrets.yml
 ```